Sunshine Reggae: Cover versions

 A version by the Nips (this was the name of an Italian studio production group, and not to be confused with the Nips from the UK) peaked at number three in Switzerland in 1983.
 In 2000, the version by Laid Back vs. Funkstar De Luxe peaked at number 68 in Germany.
+It ranked number 66 on the 2000 year-end for Music & Medias Border Breakers chart, a European airplay chart factoring in radio play outside of each artist's country of label signing.